Travel Inspo: Greece

 Athens: Ancient Energy Meets Everyday Life

-Athens pulls you straight into its long history.
-Temples rise above the city, the Agora speaks of philosophers and daily life centuries old.
-Being there in person gives you a real sense of how this place has shaped so many stories.
+Athens pulls you straight into its history.
+Temples rise above the city, and the Agora still carries the presence of daily life from centuries ago.
+Being there in person gives you a clearer sense of how much this place has shaped the world we know.

-We also made time for food.
-We booked a tour through the Withlocals app and ended up exploring with a local food and wine editor.
-She showed us tucked-away spots and great wine.
+We made time for food, of course.
+We booked a tour through Withlocals and ended up exploring with a local food and wine editor.
+She led us to tucked away spots we never would have found on our own, along with some really great wines.
 If you visit, Heteroclito Wine Bar is worth adding to your list.
-It felt lively without being overwhelming.
+Lively, but still relaxed with an excellent selection of Greek wines you won’t find anywhere else.

 Eusebio Ceramics Athens